 Antiperspirants products stop underarm odor because they stop you from sweating.
 Their ingredients cause skin cells to swell until they block the ducts that release sweat.

-- No sweat means a less desirable are for to grow and smell.
+- No sweat means a less desirable area for bacteria to grow (and smell).

 What is the active ingredient in antiperspirant?

 Aluminum compounds are the active ingredient in ALL antiperspirants.
 They can appear on the label as:

 - Aluminum chloride

 - Aluminum chlorohydrate

 - Even natural crystal antiperspirants contain some aluminum in the form of potassium alum or ammonium alum.

 It's the aluminum compounds that cause the swelling that blocks the sweat ducts.
 This is BAD NEWS for humans who use want to use antiperspirant.

 Why is aluminum bad in personal care products?